diablobench/diablobench.github.io/README.md

 - *Add your DApp*: Feel free to add your own DApp/workload to Diablo by following the [DApp instructions](dapp-howto).

 #### Extensions
-Diablo has been successfully extended to measure:
+Diablo and STABL have been successfully extended to measure:
 - the [fault tolerance](https://gramoli.github.io/pubs/2025-Middleware-Stabl.pdf) of blockchains,
 - the impact of their [network topology](https://dl.acm.org/doi/10.1145/3701717.3730540) and
 - the [energy consumption](https://ieeexplore.ieee.org/document/11114569) of blockchains.

-Please [let us know](mailto:csrg.sydney@gmail.com?subject=[Diablo]) if you extended Diablo, added a new DApp or evaluated a new blockchain with Diablo.
+Please [let us know](mailto:csrg.sydney@gmail.com?subject=[Diablo]) if you extended Diablo or STABL, added a new DApp or evaluated a new blockchain.

 <!--
 [source](https://github.com/NatoliChris/diablo-benchmark/)